MicheleGuerriero/httpAgent-JMeter4Vagrant/README.md

     ./jmeter -n -t ~/test/jmeterTest-HTTPAgent.jmx

-The graphes and tables output of the test are store in the /home/vagrant/test directory of the jmeter machine.
+The graphs and tables output of the test are store in the /home/vagrant/test directory of the jmeter machine.